Phase 1 (Year 1 and 2)

 A day in Year 1

-Each morning children have daily phonics sessions in small focused adult led groups followed by a handwriting session.
-Children will also take part in daily English and Maths lessons, and they have PE twice weekly with one morning slot.
+Each morning children have daily, whole-class phonics sessions followed by a handwriting session.
+Children will also take part in daily English and Maths lessons.
 The afternoons are filled with fun, creative learning, ensuring that the children are immersed in the topic of the term, allowing for a range of skills and points of interest to be explored and developed.
+Our children in Year One continue to build on their forest school learning one afternoon a fortnight with our Forest School Leader.

 The teaching of phonics begins as soon as the children join us in Reception and are settled into their new daily routine.
-We believe that to teach phonics in the most effective way, it should be taught in smaller adult led focused groups.
+We believe that to teach phonics in the most effective way, it should be taught as a whole-class, teacher-led group.
 Therefore, we alternate phonics and handwriting between each class, enabling us to utilise all adults effectively.
-We have found a rapid, quick fire method of revising, learning and applying to be highly effective.
+We have found a rapid, quick-fire method of revising, learning and applying to be highly effective.
 This method is followed throughout Reception and Year 1.
-By the end of Year 1, we aim for all children to be working within phase 5 of ‘letters and sounds’ ready for the phonics screening in the Summer Term.
+By the end of Year 1, we aim for all children to be working within phase 5 of ‘Essential letters and sounds’ ready for the phonics screening in the Summer Term.

 In handwriting, children are taught to form both upper and lower case letters using the cursive script.
 Each letter is taught with an entry and exit stroke to support their transition to joined writing by the end of Year 2.
 The correct formation of letters is then encouraged and practised during their English lessons.